 Plastic: We’ve Got Your Number

 Plastic has a bad reputation.
 We try to avoid it as much as possible because it is one of the most common nonbiodegradable materials in our landfills.
 However, plastic is so convenient, inexpensive, and versatile that sometimes we can’t avoid it.
 That’s ok.
 Part of the reason plastic has a bad rap comes from the fact that consumers don’t know which plastics can be recycled and which can’t.
-To effectively recycle plastic items, you need to know the plastic number and which numbers your municipality’s recycling pickup service accepts.
+To effectively recycle plastic items, you need to know the recycle plastic numbers and which numbers your municipality’s recycling pickup service accepts.
 Usually, you can find a Recycling Guide on your city website.
 At JRM Hauling, we collect numbers 1-7; most Massachusetts recycling centers do the same.

 Let’s talk numbers.
 39 U.S. states now require a single digit – 1-7 surrounded by a triangle of arrows on all plastic goods that surpass half an inch in size.